nypesap/mkdocs-nype/README.md

-# MkDocs Nype theme
+# Nype's theme for MkDocs

 This theme package was made to simplify mangaging dependencies, and sync hook extensions between all [MkDocs] websites maintained by [Nype].

 This theme extends the [Material for MkDocs] theme and adds custom modifications.